 This is the first paid offer with a fixed starting price and bounded baseline deliverables.

-Request the sprint when the gap is already real or when the free scan confirms you need a remediation order.
+Request the sprint when the gap is real enough to need a fix plan.

 $5,000one-time